TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 D) Classification and separation criteria outlined in Section 701.70.

-o) Items of Issue
+o) Issued Items

-1) Detainees shall be issued clean bedding, a towel, necessary clothing, and soap.
+1) Detainees shall be issued clean bedding, a towel, necessary clothing and soap.

-A) Bedding shall consist of at least a mattress cover, flame retardant mattress, and covering appropriate to the season of the year.
+A) Bedding shall consist of at least a mattress cover, flame retardant mattress and covering appropriate to the season of the year.

 B) The towel shall be made of cloth and be bath size.